t-brandt/orvara/README.rst

 Installation
 ------------
+NOTE: you must have Cython installed prior to installing orvara.
+The following instructions accomplish that for you.
 To install, we will git clone the repo.
 Run

 :code:`git clone https://github.com/t-brandt/orvara`

 Then:

 :code:`cd orvara`

 Then finally:

 :code:`pip install cython`

 :code:`pip install -e .`
-orvara is built by running :code:`pip install -e .` while in the the root directory of this repo.
-The :code:`-e` flag builds the Cython modules.
-NOTE: you must have Cython installed prior to installing orvara.

 Verifying
 ~~~~~~~~~